hippiefahrzeug/jeannie/README.md

 ----------------

 * VERY simple to use. you can be up and running in a couple of minutes
 * builds on great technologies.
 If you're familiar with Stringtemplate and groovy, you'll be generating in no time.
-If you don't know either, there is no worry, you still can get started with minimal effort (BTW, no groovy is required, but it helps).
+Don't worry if you don't know either, you still can get started with minimal effort.
 * generates anything you want, from source code to web pages to sql scripts... whatever you fancy.
 * facilitates generator reuse
 * facilitates module maintenance